lmparppei/BeatPlugins/README.md

 )
 ```

-Be careful not to overwrite the `Beat` object inside the page, as it can cause the app to be unresponsive to user.
+Be careful not to overwrite `Beat` object inside the page, as it can cause the app to be unresponsive to user.
 Also, only store **an object** in `Beat.data`.
 You can add your own CSS alongside the HTML if you so will — the current CSS is still under development.
 Just remember to add `!important` when needed.

 The easiest way to use HTML panels is to create a folder-type plugin and loading a template:
 ```